sayarkarmakar/sayarkarmakar.github.io/index.md

 <h2> Recent Updates</h2>
 December 2021: Our [Paper](https://ideas.repec.org/p/cth/wpaper/gru_2021_017.html) is accepted at Resources Policy pending proofreading.

-December 2021: Our [Paper](https://arxiv.org/abs/2101.02273) is now accepted at Forecasting.
+December 2021: Our [Paper](doi: 10.3390/forecast3040055) is now accepted at Forecasting.
 Congrats Kejin on your first paper.
+This appeared at the Special Feautre edition at the journal selecting some top papers for 2021.
 We also submitted another paper on similar theme.

 November 2021: Our [Paper](https://arxiv.org/abs/2005.04211) got a revision request from Neural Networks.